PVoLan/wooden-architecture/Chapter2/index.md

 There are multiple advantages of this approach, so let me discuss them step by step.

-**Synchronous call are simpler to read and understand.** If your application is something more complicated that just a "styled web-browser", you may have a complicated logic.
+**Synchronous call are simpler to read and understand.** If your application is something more complicated than just a "styled web-browser", you may have a complicated logic.
 It is complicated by it's nature, for example, by nature of financial operations.
-There is no need to make them even more complicated by adding the asynchronous behavior
+There is no need to make them even more complicated by adding the asynchronous behavior.

 **Synchronous calls are more stable**.
 When I perform a synchronous call, is guaranteed to return a result once and only once, or to throw one and only one exception.
 It is guaranteed by Java language.
 If you use immutable Entites (see Entites section), it is also guaranteed that result would not unexpectedly change after method call is finished.